WeipengMO/mowp_scripts/pipelines/hic_pipeline/README.md

 | cool | genomic matrix data | HDF5 as the container format |
 | mcool | multi-resolution | There is a special `@` syntax for using these files, which allow you to set the resolution which should be used for this analysis |

+## Notes

+Run snakemake with `--allow-ambiguity` tag to allow ambiguity.

 ## File details

 ```